realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 - ambient social outrage
 - generalized narratives that exceed their own lived condition

-This does not make the answers fake.
+This does not make such answers fake.

-But it does make them harder to interpret.

-There is a difference between:

-- lived complaint
-- borrowed complaint
-- abstract grievance alignment
+Nor does it mean concern for others is insincere.

+**Borrowed complaint** means complaint partly structured by identification, ambient narrative, or moral alignment rather than direct chronic burden in the respondent’s own life.

+Borrowed complaint can still indirectly track real conditions.
+The issue is not falsity, but mixed signal.

 A serious sufficiency-detection model should not shame people for caring about others.